snorbi07/YetAnotherMinesweeperClone/README.md

 Time to set up some kind of LiveReload support!
 There is already a file watcher to recompile your application.
 You can access that using the **~fastOptJs** SBT target.
+The live reload solution provided by [workbench](https://github.com/lihaoyi/workbench) works as well.
+The documentation not perfect, but the [example project](https://github.com/lihaoyi/workbench-example-app) contains a working solution.
+TODO: write down what I did to get it working

 Source mapping also works fine. **TODO: picture or it didn't happen!**